Chocolate bar: Modern era

 Rodolphe Lindt, a Swiss confectioner, discovered the conching process in 1879.
 Conching evenly blends cocoa butter with cocoa solids and sugar, therefore making the chocolate perfectly smooth.
+This chocolate, made with additional cocoa butter and moulded into thin tablets, became known as chocolat fondant ("melting chocolate").
 At first a trade secret, it became a standard process in the chocolate industry by the 1920s.
 The last stage of chocolate manufacturing, tempering, was also developed at around this time.
-Tempering allows the production of chocolate that is perfectly hard at room temperature and that have an attractive shiny appearance.
+Tempering allows the production of chocolate that is perfectly hard at room temperature and that has an attractive shiny appearance.